Free crypto tax calculator for Australians (2025)

 Gifting crypto

-Gifting crypto to someone else is another way of disposing of your crypto assets and triggering a capital gains event, unless it is to a registered charity.
+Gifting crypto to someone else is another way of disposing of your crypto assets and also triggers a capital gains event, unless it is to a registered charity.
 The ATO treats gifts of crypto as if you sold them at their market value at the time of the gift.4

 Spending crypto

-If you hold on to your crypto as an investment and later to choose to spend it on goods and services you are liable for CGT.
+If you hold on to your crypto as an investment and later choose to spend it on goods and services, you are liable for CGT.
 You may be excluded if you hold the crypto for a very short period of time and purchased it with the explicit intent of spending it.
-For example, if you bought BTC and spent it immediately because a merchant offered a discount for purchases made in crypto.5
+For example, if you bought BTC and spent it immediately to book a hotel.5

 It is important to keep records of all your crypto transactions and consult a tax professional if you are unsure about your tax obligations.